isomerpages/moe-jurongwestpri/_mk-at-jwps/Information For Parents/MK Gate Opening Hours.md

 description: ""
 third_nav_title: Information For Parents
 ---
+<h4>Gate Opening Hours</h4>
-<p>The entrance is via the MK Gate beside block 601A multi-storey carpark.
+<p>Entry is through the MK Gate beside Block 601A multi-storey car park.
-KCare/MK staff will be at the foyer to receive/dismiss your child.</p>
+KCare/MK staff will be at the foyer to receive and dismiss your child.</p>
 <p></p>
 <table style="minWidth: 50px">
 <colgroup>